discord-jda/JDA/README.md

 The most popular implementations are [Log4j 2](https://logging.apache.org/log4j/2.x/) and [Logback](https://logback.qos.ch/)

+### Code Analysis

+We use the [Spotbugs Annotations](https://spotbugs.github.io/) to analyze for nullability and important return values (see [RestAction](https://github.com/DV8FromTheWorld/JDA/wiki/7\)-Using-RestAction))

+Most IDEs will automatically show warnings for nullability issues or ignored return values.
+<br>You can additionally add the spotbugs plugins, documentation can be found on the [spotbugs wiki](https://spotbugs.readthedocs.io/en/latest/)!

+We also recommend using the [JDAction Gradle Plugin](https://github.com/sedmelluq/jdaction) from sedmelluq which automatically causes gradle builds to fail if a RestAction is not executed.

 ## Documentation
 Docs can be found on the [Jenkins](http://home.dv8tion.net:8080/) or directly [here](http://home.dv8tion.net:8080/job/JDA/javadoc/)
 <br>A simple Wiki can also be found in this repository's [Wiki section](https://github.com/DV8FromTheWorld/JDA/wiki)